MooersLab/jupyterlabcctbxsnips/README.md

 As you might have deduced, **PyMOL** and **cctbx** can be run together in the same Jupyter Notebook.
 This is best done when they share the same Python interpeter.
 See the associated GitHub Page for more information about running these two programs together and for list the snippet names and descriptions by <a class="tab" href="https://mooerslab.github.io/jupyterlabcctbxsnips/"> category.</a>
-The README.md contains the instaltion instructions for only the **jupyterlabcctbxsnips** and **jupyterlabcctbxsnipsplus** snippet libraries.
+The README.md contains the installation instructions for only the **jupyterlabcctbxsnips** and **jupyterlabcctbxsnipsplus** snippet libraries.

 <a id="table-of-contents"><h2>Table of Contents</h2></a>